emberjs/rfcs/text/0311-angle-bracket-invocation.md

 ```

 From a programming language's perspective, the semantics here is quite clear.
 A
-local variable is allowed to override ("shadow") another varible on the outer
+local variable is allowed to override ("shadow") another variable on the outer
 scope (the "global" scope, in this case), similar to what is possible in
 JavaScript: